-From 1 June, Estonia admits people with no Covid-19 symptoms arriving from the European Union, the members of the Schengen area or the United Kingdom of Great Britain and Northern Ireland - but quarantine requirements may apply.
+Estonia admits people with no Covid-19 symptoms arriving from the European Union, the members of the Schengen area or the United Kingdom of Great Britain and Northern Ireland, as well as from a small number of countries outside this area - but quarantine requirements may apply.

 - Foreigners are allowed to transit Estonia on the way to their home country if they do not show symptoms of COVID-19.
 The detailed information on this so called "humanitarian corridor" is provided by border control officials.